Tubbz-alt/StochasticSDN/README.md

 ## Synopsis
 In this project we conisider an hipothetical SDN (Software Defined Network).
-This network is composed by a certain number of domains, and into each domain there is a certain number of VNF (Virtual Network Function).
+This network is composed by a certain number of domains, and into each one there is a certain number of VNF (Virtual Network Function).
 This network represent a graph connected component and our goal is to minimize the links weight between two different domains.
+In fragment_thrinks.py file a simulated net is created.
+This script generate test.dzn file containing all relative net features.
+The variables in test.dzn file are stored in Progetto_Intelligenza_Artificiale.mzn file.

 ## Dependencies
 - Python (at least 2.7.13 version)